-In preparation for getting married, we have decided that my tiny bachelor studio apartment would be the best place for us to stay for the next 1-3 years as a newlywed due to its strategic location.
+In preparation for getting married, my fiance and I have decided that my tiny bachelor studio apartment would be the best place for us to stay for the next 1-2 years as a newlywed due to its central location.

-So I decided to spend some money to prep the place up.
-At first, I only wanted redo the kitchen cabinets, but ended up doing the whole apartment, except for the flooring and bathroom.
+So I decided to spend some money to renovate the place up.
+At first, I only wanted to redo the kitchen cabinets, but I ended up doing the entire apartment, except for the flooring and the bathroom.

-This article will share my experience, problems, and budget for renovating my small 400sf+ apartment in Kuala Lumpur, Malaysia.
+This article will share my budget, actual expenses, and problems during my renovation project for my 405sqf studio apartment in Kuala Lumpur, Malaysia.

 Due to my tiny apartment’s limited space, our design options were quite limited, and we had to work under a lot of design constraints.